crashoverride777/swifty-ads/README.md

 ```

 NOTE: For adMob these only get called when in release mode and not when in test mode.

-# Set up using single Ad provider and custom ads

-If you would like to use a single ad provider and custom ads than the easiest way is to follow the setUp of multiple ads.
-Copy the ads folder into your project minus the adProvider that you do not wish to use.
-Than you should see some errors in AdsManager.swift that you need to delete.
-This should be fairly straight forward, simply delete the lines of code that relate to the Ad provider that you are not using.

 # When you go Live